stevenolthoff/medarthub/readme.md

 # MedArtHub

-A full-stack application with Express API backend and Vite React frontend.
+A full-stack application with Express API backend, Vite React frontend, and Next.js web app.

 ## Setup

 ### Environment Variables

-Create a `.env` file in the project root with your Cloudflare R2 credentials:
+Create a `.env` file in the project root (monorepo root) with your Cloudflare R2 credentials:

 ```bash
 # Cloudflare R2 Configuration